Why do you need an effective donor management process in place?

 - Re-engaging these donors and getting them to interact with you more actively.

-- Addressing their concerns of why they stopped giving.
+- Addressing their concerns about why they stopped giving.

 - Making a low-barrier ask to get them more closely involved with the organization.